Vietnam.vn - Nền tảng quảng bá Việt Nam

 A corner of Cat Ba Island.
 Photo: Tran Dat

-With 1,133 limestone islands of various shapes (775 limestone islands in Ha Long Bay and 358 limestone islands in Ca Ba archipelago) covered with rich vegetation on sparkling emerald water, this complex appears like a chessboard of precious stones, with peaceful mountains and rivers, and fine, pristine white sand beaches.
+With 1,133 limestone islands of various shapes (775 limestone islands in Ha Long Bay and 358 limestone islands in Ca Ba archipelago) covered with rich vegetation on the sparkling emerald water, this complex appears like a chessboard of precious stones, with peaceful mountains and rivers, and fine, pristine white sand beaches.

 "Ha Long Bay - Cat Ba archipelago is considered a geological museum, containing heritages with outstanding global values.
 This place witnessed the characteristic changes in the history of the development of the Earth," commented the Department of Cultural Heritage.

-Cat Ba Archipelago in Hai Phong City has 367 islands, ranked as a special national scenic spot in 2013.
+Cat Ba archipelago in Hai Phong city has 367 islands, ranked as a special national scenic spot in 2013.
 Ha Long Bay was recognized by UNESCO as a world natural heritage for the second time in 2020 (first time in 2000).
 These two areas are adjacent to each other, with similar natural landscapes.

 In 2013, the Hai Phong People's Committee prepared a dossier to nominate the Cat Ba archipelago as a world natural heritage site based on biodiversity criteria.
 However, UNESCO recommended extending the Cat Ba archipelago with Ha Long Bay to form a heritage complex.
 In 2016, the International Union for Conservation of Nature (IUCN) issued a document affirming the necessity of extending Ha Long Bay with the Cat Ba archipelago to build a dossier to nominate it as a world heritage site.